Will a voluntary termination of my PCP or HP affect my credit rating?

 You do not have to pay this charge, but you will need to be prepared to fight it – potentially for months and against threats of legal action.
 Despite repeated assertions from the legal community that excess mileage is not enforceable, the finance companies keep trying to charge customers for it.
 Their hope is that by bullying you, you will pay up.
 In plenty of cases, this works.
 Customers are often terrified to receive serious-looking letters or threats from legal firms acting on behalf of the finance company, but it’s all a bluff.

-To be very clear, the finance company cannot charge you for excess mileage, only any costs if “the debtor has contravened an obligation to take reasonable care of the goods”.
+To be very clear, the finance company cannot charge you for excess mileage, only any costs if “the debtor has contravened an obligation to take reasonable care of the goods” (The Car Expert).

 One of the ways people exploit the voluntary termination clause is with very high mileage.
 For example, if you cover 30,000 miles per year, your car will be worth much less after three years than if you only cover 5,000 miles per year.
 So they sign a PCP agreement for a very low annual mileage (to keep their payments down), then drive much further than the agreed mileage and VT the car with an enormous excess mileage.